hyundai-robotics/doc-hi6-operation/7-system/5-application-parameter/23-scurve-condition/1-scurve-condition.md

 ﻿# 7.5.23.1 S-curve condition

-S‑curve condition settings allow you to define the characteristics of the acceleration and deceleration phases that occur when the robot is operating in detail.
-Configure the items below to match each process’s required characteristics (such as path accuracy or vibration reduction).
+S-curve condition settings allow you to define the characteristics of the acceleration and deceleration phases that occur when the robot is operating in detail.
+Configure the items below to match each process's required characteristics (such as path accuracy or vibration reduction).

 ![](../../../_assets/tp630/s-curve_condition.png)